 The Algae Biotechnology Group aims to sustainably produce oil, protein-rich biomass and high-value products from microalgae.

 We have developed simple, low-cost technologies for all steps of algae cultivation, harvesting and extraction processes.
-This enables simple, farm-scale microalgae production, providing algal based products to the neutraceutical, animal feed biodiesel markets.
-Our technologies are demonstrated on large scale at the UQ Algae Energy Farm. in Pinjarra Hills, Queensland, Australia.
+This enables simple, farm-scale microalgae production, providing algal based products to the nutraceutical, animal feed biodiesel markets.
+Our technologies were demonstrated at large scale at the Algae Farm in Pinjarra Hills, Queensland, Australia.
 Apart from microalgae, the small aquatic plant Lemna is used for water treatment and efficient nutrient recovery from farm effluents.

-This demonstration farm unlocks microalgae’s potential as a zero-waste bio-refinery concept, using a range of different microalgae to produce oil for omega-3 fatty acids and biodiesel, as well as protein-rich biomass for food and animal feed.
+The algae demonstration farm unlocked microalgae’s potential as a zero-waste bio-refinery concept, using a range of different microalgae to produce oil for omega-3 fatty acids and biodiesel, as well as protein-rich biomass for food and animal feed.
 For example, remaining biomass after oil extraction is used for high-value protein extraction or animal feed.
 The option to combine oil extraction with anaerobic digestion of the remaining biomass enables closing the loop for sustainable nutrient recycling and organic farming.

 For our industry partners we offer a 360° approach to algae cultivation, harvesting and extraction.
-This includes supply of suitable strains, training at the Algae Energy Farm, assistance with farm design, techno-economic analyses for various production scenarios, as well as assistance during farm construction and operation during the first 12 months.
+This includes supply of suitable strains, training at the Sustainable Solutions Hub, assistance with farm design, techno-economic analyses for various production scenarios, as well as assistance during farm construction and operation during the first 12-24 months.

 - Large-Scale Microalgae Cultivation Partnering Opportunities